When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Informal Overview

 \subsection{Scopes: Bulk and Guaranteed Deallocation}

 While reachability types reason about aliasing and separation, they provide no mechanism for user-controlled, timely resource reclamation.
-The \withlang-calculus extends \arenalang with scoped resource management, supporting automatic and predictable bulk deallocation tied to lexical scopes.
-Importantly, these deallocation guarantees are lightweight: they require no explicit effect tracking and rely solely on the surface-level @scoped@ annotation.
+The \withlang-calculus extends \arenalang with scoped resource management, supporting automatic and bulk deallocation tied to lexical scopes.
+Importantly, these deallocation guarantees are lightweight: they require no explicit effect tracking and are enforced solely upon the surface-level @scoped@ annotation.